18F/data-federation-project/README.md

 Federated data efforts are increasingly seen as an engine for transparency, economic growth, and accountability, yet collecting this kind of data remains a challenge.
 While this type of data management effort is growing increasingly common in our distributed style of government, each new effort is still improvising solutions in terms of processes, tooling, and compliance infrastructure. **Many of these federated data efforts face common requirements and common challenges, but lack common resources.**

-The United States Data Federation project was conceived in 2016 to address this gap.
-The project aims to identify common challenges and pain points in federated data efforts and address these needs by curating best practices and resources and developing reusable tooling.
-The best practices and resources are intended to include guides and repeatable processes around data governance, organizational coordination, and standards development in federated environments.
-The reusable tools are intended to include capabilities around data validation, automated aggregation, and the development and documentation of data specifications.
+The U.S. Data Federation project was conceived in 2016 to address this gap.
+The project set out to identify common challenges and pain points in federated data efforts and address these needs by curating best practices and resources and developing reusable tooling.
+The best practices and resources were intended to include guides and repeatable processes around data governance, organizational coordination, and standards development in federated environments.
+The reusable tools were intended to include capabilities around data validation, automated aggregation, and the development and documentation of data specifications.

+Over the course of its first three phases of 10x funding, it began to deliver on this ambition by building and launching ReVal, a Reusable Validation Library, which has been used by the USDA Food & Nutrition Services and other agencies to streamline data collection and validation processes.

+During Phase 4, the team took advantage of a unique opportunity to unite government-wide efforts to support open data and federated data efforts.
+The team has supported Data.gov, OMB, and OGIS stakeholders in developing a vision and delivering increased functionality for resources.data.gov, a legislatively-mandated online repository of policies, tools, case studies and other resources to support data governance, management, and use throughout the federal government.

+After conducting research with the stakeholders and audience for resources.data.gov, the team saw an opportunity for a long-term practical manifestation of the Data Federation as the content strategy team underpinning resources.data.gov.
+The future funding and organization of this work is currently under negotiation.

-## Milestones
+## Project milestones

 **Phase 1** (Fall 2017)

-Team: Phil Ashlock, Anthony Garvan
+*Team: Phil Ashlock, Anthony Garvan*
 -   Interviewed a variety of distributed data management projects and synthesized findings in a [Data Federation Framework](<https://github.com/18F/data-federation-report/blob/master/DataFederationFramework.md>).
 -   Created a placeholder for future web content at federation.data.gov
 -   Pitched for Phase 2 funding based on finding that reusable tooling and processes would benefit future federated data efforts

 **Phase 2** (Spring 2018)

-Team: Phil Ashlock, Catherine Devlin, Anthony Garvan, Chris Goranson, Joe Krzystan
+*Team: Phil Ashlock, Catherine Devlin, Anthony Garvan, Chris Goranson, Joe Krzystan*
 -   Prototyped a reusable data validation tool that allows users to submit data via a web interface or API to be validated against a set of customizable rules in real time
 -   Partnered with the USDA Food & Nutrition Service (FNS) to adapt this tool for the FNS-742, a form that collects verification data for the National School Lunch Program
 -   Pitched for Phase 3 funding to further develop the tool, implement it with FNS, and conduct outreach to identify other partners and other opportunities for reusable tools  (Phase 2 Final Presentation)

 **Phase 3** (December 2018-June 2019)

-Team: Phil Ashlock, Mike Gintz, Mark Headd, Ethan Heppner, Julia Lindpaintner, Amy Mok
+*Team: Phil Ashlock, Mike Gintz, Mark Headd, Ethan Heppner, Julia Lindpaintner, Amy Mok*
 -   Developed Phase 2 prototype into Reusable Validation Library ([ReVal](https://github.com/18F/ReVAL)) with a focus on API-based usage
 -   Worked with FNS to develop ReVal's first custom manifestation for FNS-742 as the [FNS Data Validation Service](https://github.com/18F/usda-fns-ingest)
 -   Validated demand for ReVal and identified future partners